Where's My Elephant? High-Tech Collars Track Wildlife in Real Time

 To stem the losses, conservationists are increasingly turning to technology.
 The latest tool in the arsenal: real-time tracking collars, developed by the Kenya-based nonprofit Save the Elephants and currently being used on more than 325 of the animals in 10 countries.
 The organization’s researchers developed algorithms that can be used with signals from the collars to automatically detect when an animal stops moving (indicating it may be dead), slows down (suggesting it may be injured) or heads toward a danger zone, such as an area known for rampant poaching.
 Experimental accelerometers embedded in the collars detect aberrant behaviors such as “streaking”—sudden, panicked flight that might signal an attack.
 Unlike traditional tracking collars, many of which send geographical coordinates infrequently or store them onboard for later retrieval, these devices’ real-time feeds enable rangers to react quickly.
 In several cases, they have produced arrests.

 The amount of data produced by the new collars quickly became overwhelming, however.
 So Save the Elephants partnered with Vulcan—a company created by Microsoft cofounder Paul Allen—which engineered an open-source iOS tracking app and Web application called the Domain Awareness System.
-The Domain Awareness System.
-The DAS app sends alerts when a potential problem arises—if an elephant bolts, for example, or if field sensors pick up on human intruders It also integrates a wealth of other information, including the positions of nearby rangers, vehicles and aircraft, as well as gunshot detection, camera trap feeds, arrest and crime-scene records, weather, and more.
+The DAS app sends alerts when a potential problem arises—if an elephant bolts, for example, or if field sensors pick up on human intruders.
+It also integrates a wealth of other information, including the positions of nearby rangers, vehicles and aircraft, as well as gunshot detection, camera trap feeds, arrest and crime-scene records, weather, and more.

 Some of the technologies used in the collars—GPS, onboard data storage, phone or satellite receivers—are found in everyday devices, including smartphones.
 Yet in this case these tools are being applied in an exceptional way, says Jake Wall, geospatial science adviser for Save the Elephants.
 It is the first time all these factors have been presented in one neat feed and map, he says.